 - Choose a resolution.
 Select Email for the smallest file size.

-- Apply settings to one picture or all pictures.
+- Apply the settings to one picture or all pictures.

 For even smaller file sizes, resize images in an editing program before adding them to your slides.